kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/motivation.md

 1) Do you like to read?
 Why or why not?

 2) What sort of reading do you enjoy the most?
+Why?

 3) What sort of reading do you dislike the most?
+Why?

 </aside>